paloukari/OrcaDetector/setup.md

 The key will be created here: %USERPROFILE%\.ssh

-Set the root password.
+Inside the container, set the root password.
 We need this to copy the dev ssh pub key.
 ```
 passwd root
 ```